Ag Learning Lab

 In early 2020, the property owners of this 25-acre facility inquired with Huntington University leadership to gauge the interest in taking over this property.
 A few months later, the University began operating the farm located 20 minutes north of campus.
 The facility includes multiple fenced-in pastures and run-outs along with three barns, including a seven-stall animal barn with an attached office space.

-Forester Farms currently has two Shorthorn cattle housed at this facility with the intent of adding additional cattle of varied breeds in the late summer of 2020.
+Forester Farms currently has three registered Shorthorn cattle and three registered Angus cattle housed at this facility.
+One of the angus heifers were born at the Three Rivers Farm.
 Forester Farms is also using this facility to generate some additional revenue from producing and selling baled hay.

 The Three Rivers Farm will serve as a hands-on learning experience for those students pursuing degrees in agribusiness-animal production, animal science, and pre-veterinary medicine.
 The farm will serve as a lab experience for those students enrolled in courses such as Animal Health and Disease, Livestock Management and Production, and Animal Growth and Development.
 Additionally, students interested in joining HU’s livestock judging team or other competitive agriculture teams will use the space for their practices.